Program Notes for Stockton Symphony Reunions Series: Heartstrings

 As a fascinating aside, Vivaldi’s sonnets recently helped paleo-ecologist/climatologist Ulla Kokfelt, who was working on climatic reconstructions from Venice and Po just following the “late maunder minimum” period (1675–1715, the culmination of a “little ice age”).
 She was able to draw certain conclusions because of the sonnets’ specificity and the fact that the concertos were probably written well before 1725.

-One of Vivaldi’s great achievements was establishing the three-movement norm for the concerto, often using ritornello form (see Bach above) for his fast outer movement.
+One of Vivaldi’s great achievements was establishing the three-movement norm for the concerto, often using ritornello form for his fast outer movements.
 His programs for the Four Seasons, while occasionally shaping the form, more often fit admirably into his characteristic concerto models.
 Vivaldi found ritornello form perfect for depicting the sonnets’ contrasting images in the fast movements, and the slow movements particularly apt for setting the mood of an entire scene or succession of scenes.

 Vivaldi’s depictions of shivering and of icy winds, of stamping feet and of chattering teeth are truly miraculous in Winter’s first movement.
 The slow movement’s peace by the fireside is shattered by the return of icy images in the finale.
 The Concerto comes to one of music’s most rousing conclusions as the howling winds wage war. —©Jane Vial Jaffe